subscribe ("syncing") | Arbitrum

 </CodeGroup>

-The code defines three event listener functions that are attached to the subscription object: `handleConnected`, `handleSync`, and `handleError`.
-The `handleConnected` function is called when the subscription is connected, and it logs a message with the subscription ID.
-The `handleSync` function is called when a new syncing event is emitted, extracts the `CurrentBlock` and the `HighestBlock` field, and then compares them.
+The code defines three event listener functions that are attached to the provider: `handleConnected`, `handleSync`, and `handleError`.
+The `handleConnected` function is called when the connection is ready, and it logs a message.
+The `handleSync` function is called on every new block, reads the `currentBlock` and the `highestBlock` fields from the `eth_syncing` result, and then compares them.
 If the node is more than 1,000 blocks behind, the user will receive an alert.

 The `handleError` function is called when an error occurs, and it logs an error message.

-Finally, the code calls the `subscribeToSync` function, which creates the subscription and attaches the event listeners.
-When a new event is received, the `handleSync` function is called to extract the data and log it to the console.
+Finally, the code calls the `subscribeToSync` function, which attaches the event listeners.
+When a new block is received, the `handleSync` function is called to query the sync status and log it to the console.